Resources for Consumers & Carers

 The European Food Information Council, EUFIC, is a non-profit organisation that provides easy to understand science-based information.
 They produce a range of resources for consumers to help them find and understand health information.
 Including: finding reliable information online, understanding scientific studies, understanding risk, the difference between correlation and causation.

 A good summary of how to understand health risks produced by the National Institute of Health in the United States.

 A summary produced by the Royal College of Obstetricians and Gynaecologists in the United Kingdom.

 Choosing Wisely Australia has a range of resources to help you work out what information you need and what questions to ask before you agree to any tests or treatments.
 They also have some tips for communicating with your health care provider.

-The BRAIN Informed Decision Making tool could help you work your way through a difficult decision.
+This tool could help you work your way through a difficult decision.
 It can help you collect information and clarify your thoughts about an important decision.

 The NPS MedicineWise website has a range of helpful information on managing your medications.
 Good medicine management can help you to get the most benefit from your medicines and reduce your chances of mishaps that can cause side effects or harmful interactions.
-One of the tools they have developed is the MedicineWise app for smart phone.
+One of the tools they have developed is the MedicineWise app for smart phones.
 The MedicineWise app will help you keep track of your medicines and access important health info anytime and anywhere, especially in emergencies.

-Patient friendly medication lists by medication
+- Patient friendly medication lists by medication

 - Patient friendly medication lists by time of day